piergabory/imac-webdev-s4/README.md

 $ npm i
 ```

-Start de dev server
+Start the dev server
 ```
 $ npm run start
 ```

-You can then open your brower on localhost, port 8000
+You can then open your browser on localhost, port 8000
 [http://localhost:8000](http://localhost:8000)